nwg-piotr/nwg-iso/README.md

 ![2023-09-16-001157_hypr_screenshot](https://github.com/nwg-piotr/nwg-iso/assets/20579136/a11a9786-558e-4567-a7f4-8b2a5226032c)

-Click the (i) icon in the top panel to see default key bindings.
+Click the (i) icon in the top panel to see key bindings help.
 Open the Controls menu in the top panel to see more configuration tools.

 ## Testing on a virtual machine